-‘The Challenge’ Star Angela Babicz Bares Cleavage In Skin Tight Purple Dress After ‘Dr. Phil’
+‘The Challenge’ Star Angela Babicz Bares Cleavage In Skintight Purple Dress After ‘Dr. Phil’

-TV personality and star of MTV’s The Challenge and Ex on the Beach, Angela Babicz thrilled her 565,000 Instagram followers recently with a revealing post.
+TV personality Angela Babicz — star of MTV’s The Challenge and Ex on the Beach — thrilled her 565,000 Instagram followers recently with a revealing post.

 Babicz, 28, welcomed her birthday month and kicked it off in style.
-The reality TV star wore a skin-tight tank-style ribbed purple dress that showed off her ample cleavage and bikini tan lines.
-The dress featured strategic cutouts at the hips that showed an extra flash of skin.
+The reality TV star wore a skintight tank-style ribbed purple dress that showed off her ample cleavage and bikini tan lines.
+The dress featured strategic cutouts at the hips, further helping her show an extra flash of skin.
 The brunette beauty’s highlighted locks fell in waves over her shoulder and down her back.

-She wore a face full of makeup with a dark lip, bronzed and highlighted cheeks, and neutral eyeshadow with extra-long, black eyelashes.
+Angela wore a face full of makeup with a dark lip, bronzed and highlighted cheeks, and neutral eyeshadow with extra-long, black eyelashes.
 She accessorized the look with a simple gold locket that hung down into her decolletage.
-The star also wore long, hot pink coffin-shaped fingernails.
+Furthermore, the star also wore long, hot pink coffin-shaped fingernails.

-In her caption, Babicz announced that October is the month of her birth.
-On October 17, she turns 29 years old.
-Fans responded positively to the Ex on the Beach star’s post with nearly 34,000 taking a moment to hit the “like” button to show their appreciation.
-Plus, Over 300 left supportive comments for her.
+In her caption, Babicz announced that October is the month of her birth, as she turns 29-years-old on October 17.
+Fans responded positively to the Ex on the Beach star’s post with nearly 34,000 of them taking a moment to hit the “like” button to show their appreciation and over 300 users leaving supportive comments for her.
 Many commenters dubbed the look hot with liberal use of the fire emoji.

 “You’re a LIBRA????
 I had no idea, wow,” a fan replied.